Time Is on My Side: Rolling Stones version

 Thomas' song came to the Rolling Stones' attention, as they often bought US-imported music from Soho shops.
 According to Garth Cartwright of the Financial Times, Thomas' "big chorus, blues flavour and callous dismissal of a lover" suited the band.
 They first recorded the song in June 1964, within days of hearing it, at London's Regent Sound studios.
 They used a briefer organ-only intro and guitars in place of horns to create a rock anthem song, with vocalist Mick Jagger imitating Thomas' ad-libs.
-This looser arrangement was released as a single in the US on September 25, 1964, and was included the following month on their US album 12 X 5.
+This looser arrangement was released as a single in the US on September 25, 1964, and was included the following month on their US album 12 × 5.

 The single peaked at No. 6 on the US Billboard Pop Singles Chart to become the Rolling Stones' first top ten hit there Their previous single, "It's All Over Now", had peaked at No. 26.
 Cash Box described the song at the time as a "throbbing rhythm affair" with "an effective mid-deck recitation".

 The second arrangement (more tightly arranged and featuring guitar in the intro), recorded in Chicago's Chess studio on November 8, 1964, was released in the UK on January 15, 1965, on The Rolling Stones No. 2.
 This later rendition is the one that receives the most airplay and appears on most "best of" compilations.
 Both versions incorporate elements of Irma Thomas' recording, including spoken-word interjections in the chorus, a monologue in the middle of the song, and distinctive lead guitar.